xtuml/bridgepoint/doc-bridgepoint/notes/7990_Model_Element_Move/7990_Model_Element_Move.dnt.md

 7. Acceptance Test
 ------------------
 7.1 Use the [[test generation utility]](#2.2) to generate tests for all source and target permutations.
 Note that documentation for this utility is found in the header of this perl script.
+The goal of these generated tests is to assure all requirements are satisfied for each generated test.
+This assure that requirements are satisfied for each test permutation.
 7.1.1 Create a test matrix that defines all possible "degrees of freedom" for source and target selection.
-7.1.2 Add this matrix to bp.core.test plugin as a new test suite
+7.1.2 Add this matrix to bp.core.test plugin as a new test suite.
-7.1.2 Modify the bp.core.test build to generate the test suite from the test matrix
+7.1.3 Modify bp.core.test/generate.xml to generate the test suite from the test matrix using the test generation utility.
-7.1.3 Implement the pieces of the suite that the test generation utilitie's results require adddtional work for
+7.1.4 Implement the pieces of the suite that the test generation utilitie's results require adddtional work for.
-7.1.3.1 Each generated tests shall assure that element IDs are not modified during move
+7.1.4.1 Each generated tests shall assure that element IDs are not modified during move.
-7.1.3.2 Each generated tests shall assure that move is performed as an atomic operation
+7.1.4.2 Each generated tests shall assure that move is performed as an atomic operation.
-7.1.3.2.1 After the move a single "undo" restore the model to the state it was in prior to the move operation
+7.1.4.2.1 After the move a single "undo" restore the model to the state it was in prior to the move operation
-7.1.3.2.2 If the move operararion is canceled no changes shall be made.
+7.1.4.2.2 If the move operararion is canceled no changes shall be made.
+7.1.4.3 Each generated test shall assure that its result modifies the minimum number of files necessary.
-7.1.4 Run the suite and assure it passes
+7.1.5 Run the suite and assure it passes

 End
 ---